Meridian, Idaho

-Meridian is a city located in Ada County in the U.S. state of Idaho.
-As of the 2020 census, the population of Meridian was 117,635, making it the second largest city in the county and Idaho after Boise, the state capital.
+Meridian is a city located in Ada County, Idaho, United States.
+The population was 117,635 at the 2020 census, making it the 2nd most populous city in the county and Idaho after Boise, the state capital.
 Meridian is considered the state's fastest-growing city and among the fastest-growing cities in the United States.

 History

 The town was established in 1891 on the Onweiler farm north of the present site and was called Hunter.
 Two years later an I.O.O.F. lodge was organized and called itself Meridian because it was located on the Boise Meridian and the town was renamed.
 The Settlers' Irrigation Ditch, 1892, changed the arid region into a productive farming community which was incorporated in 1902.

 Meridian was incorporated in 1903.
 The information in the following sections (Irrigation, Village, Rail Transportation, and Creamery) is found on the displays in the Meridian City Hall Plaza.